GuillaumeWaignier/fibaro/quickApp/Nest/doc/pubsub.md

 On this [Page](https://console.cloud.google.com/home/dashboard?cloudshell=true), you can get the **_gcpProjectId_**.
 It is on the form of *domotique-1201240210101*.
-It is written in several location on the page :
+It is written in several location on the page ([Screenshot](#configuration-issues-gcpprojectid-or-subscription-problem)) :
 * in yellow in the console below the screen.
 * in the widget 'Project information' under 'project id'
 * in blue above the Terminal